-This project began during the second quarter of 2019 and will be completed in 2022.
+This project began during the second quarter of 2019.
+A date for completion will be identified once a new method for completion is determined.

 A SEWRPC memorandum report will be prepared to document the inventory data sources and procedures and to summarize the results.
 Additionally, a GIS file of the arterial network indicating the flooding risk will be compiled for the Region.